stefang/ofxSphereCam/README.md

 The boolean 'handheld' set to true will add a small amount of 3d perlin noise to the target to simulate the slight wobble you get with hand held cameras.

-The axis() method called in the render loop will draw an XYZ axis at 0,0,0 cartesian to give you a starting point so you can tell if it's working.
+The drawAxis() method called in draw() will draw an XYZ axis at 0,0,0 cartesian to give you a starting point so you can tell if it's working.

+The drawTarget() method called in draw() will draw an XYZ axis at the lookAt cartesian coordinates to give you a clue as to what the cam is looking at.

 There's an example project to show you how I use it.

 Requires ofxTween (https://github.com/arturoc/ofxTween)